 1 Agency/Group/Organization Alcohol Drug Addiction & Mental Health Services Board of Cuyahoga County

 Agency/Group/Organization Type Housing

 Services - Housing

 Services-Children

 Services-Elderly Persons

 Services-Persons with Disabilities

 Services-Persons with HIV/AIDS

 Services-Victims of Domestic Violence

 Services-Health

 Services-Education

 Services-Employment

 Services - Victims

 Health Agency

 Other government - County

 What section of the Plan was addressed by Consultation?
 Non-Homeless Special Needs

-Briefly describe how the Agency/Group/Organization The City of Cleveland and the Continuum of Care have policy and program
+Briefly describe how the The City of Cleveland and the Continuum of Care have policy and program

-was consulted.
-What are the anticipated outcomes discussions with this agency on an ongoing basis to address the needs of county
+Agency/Group/Organization was consulted.
+What discussions with this agency on an ongoing basis to address the needs of county

-of the consultation or areas for improved residents.
+are the anticipated outcomes of the consultation or residents.

-coordination?
+areas for improved coordination?

 2 Agency/Group/Organization City of Cleveland - Department of Building and Housing

 Agency/Group/Organization Type Housing

 Other government - Local

 Grantee Department

 What section of the Plan was addressed by Consultation?
 Housing Condition and Code Enforcement